Henry Ford Transplant Marks 50 Years

 Transplant through collaboration

-The Henry Ford Transplant Institute is one of the most integrated, comprehensive transplant programs in the country.
+Henry Ford Transplant is one of the most integrated, comprehensive transplant programs in the country.
 Every specialty that touches transplant – from anesthesia and infectious disease, to pharmacy, nursing, psychology, dietary and others, works together to create a unique, patient-focused care experience throughout the transplant journey.

-Through our statewide outreach clinics, Henry Ford Transplant Institute teams perform adult and pediatric transplants that improve and extend life in communities throughout Michigan including Kalamazoo, Grand Rapids, Lansing, Flint and Ypsilanti.
+Through our statewide outreach clinics, Henry Ford Transplant teams perform adult and pediatric transplants that improve and extend life in communities throughout Michigan including Kalamazoo, Grand Rapids, Lansing, Flint and Ypsilanti.

 Expanding organ procurement and donation